amina62/Music_project/README.md

 -Album

-- Song
+-Song

-## implemented firstly with function-based views and class-based views in django
+- implemented firstly with function-based views and class-based views in django